Difegue/LANraragi/tools/Documentation/api-documentation/archive-api.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Tell the server which page you're currently showing/reading so that it updates its reading progression field accordingly.
+You should call this endpoint only when you're sure the client is currently reading the page you present.
+Don't use it when preloading images off the server!

+Consider also removing the "New!" flag from an archive when you start updating its progress - The web client won't display reading progression if the new flag is still set.

 {% endapi-method-description %}

 {% api-method-spec %}